Working out with exercise-induced asthma

 • Being aware of your respiratory status before, during and after exercise

 If you’re concerned you have exercise-induced asthma, please see your primary care provider for an evaluation.
-To make an appointment with Dr. Vernon please call 757-534-5352.
+To make an appointment with a Riverside provider please call 757-534-5352.

 Related Services